Police

 Terrorism is a threat worldwide.
 Terrorists may target hotels, beaches and restaurants.

-Recent attacks have happened in West Africa, particularly:
+Recent attacks have happened in West Africa, particularly in:

-In the region bordering Mali, there is a heightened risk of terrorist activity due to the presence of armed groups and militias.
+Do not travel to the region bordering Mali as there is a heightened risk of terrorist activity due to the presence of armed groups and militias.
 Clashes between armed groups and security forces could take place in the area.

 The wet season is from May to October.